matthewjdenny/ContentStructure/README.md

                   Vocabulary = vocabulary
                   )

 So far, this package has been tested successfully on OSX 10.9.5 and CentOS 6.6.
-Please email me at <mzd5530@psu.edu> if you have success on another OS.
+Please email me at <mzd5530@psu.edu> if you have success on another OS or run into any problems.